BIT-MJY/CVTNet/README.md

 ## Related Work

-Thanks for your interest in our previous work for LiDAR-based place recognition.
+Thanks for your interest in our previous OT series for LiDAR-based place recognition.

 * [OverlapNet](https://github.com/PRBonn/OverlapNet): Loop Closing for 3D LiDAR-based SLAM